Sara Nelson (politician)

-Sara E. Nelson is an American businesswoman and politician currently serving on the Seattle City Council.
+Sara E. Nelson is an American businesswoman and politician who served for 4 years on the Seattle City Council.
 A member of the Democratic Party, she was elected in 2021.
 In January 2024, the city council voted unanimously to appoint her City Council President.

 Early life and career

 Nelson grew up "really poor" in Sacramento to a family of McGovern-supporting Democrats.
 Her parents divorced when she was 12, her mother struggling to raise her as a single mom, her father an alcoholic.
 She received a BA degree from the University of California, Santa Barbara and a PhD in Anthropology from the University of Washington.

 After receiving her PhD, Nelson worked as a policy staff member for then-councilmember Richard Conlin from 2002 to 2013.
 Nelson was bitter after Conlin's loss to Socialist Kshama Sawant, stating that the council is responding to activist voices.

 In 2009, Nelson, along with her husband Matt Lincecum, founded Fremont Brewing in the namesake neighborhood of Fremont, earning the King County Business of the Year award in 2014.